 Appropriate parental permission is mandatory to participate in field study events.
 Correct parent/guardian contact information with necessary medical information must be provided to the teacher prior to the event date.
 Parent chaperones are always welcome and prior arrangements made with the teacher in charge.
-All chaperones must be approved by the Rock Hill School District via the Volunteer Application found <a href="https://example.com/here.com/he
+All chaperones must be approved by the Rock Hill School District via the Volunteer Application found here.